 Ascending Technologies showed off some of their technology during the Super Bowl Halftime show.
 If you have seen the video, the formations look awesome in the night sky.
-The only issue was that the sequences were taped days prior to the Super Bowl and Lady Gaga was likely standing in front of a green…Continue
+The only issue was that the sequences were taped days prior to the Super Bowl and Lady Gaga was likely standing in front of a green screen when she "leaps" into the stadium.
+To the trained eye, it…Continue

 Global Synchronized Autonomy #1 is rapidly approaching and with it, the need to safely manage the flight of multiple autonomous aircraft.
 Over the past few months, I've been fine tuning a distributed, browser based, UAV control system that I call the…Continue

 What's GSA1?
 It's the first, of hopefully many, Global Synchronized Autonomy(GSA) events celebrating planetary technical solidarity.
 It's the opportunity to start/trigger your favorite autonomous systems using any time synchronized device.
-What are…Continue
+What are autonomous systems?
+They include, but are not limited to: flying,…Continue

 Added by earthpatrol on January 25, 2016 at 1:48pm — No Comments

 In a show of global technical solidarity, on June 25th, 2016 at 1700 hours 00 seconds UTC(GMT for some of us old folks), the world's "Global Synchronized Autonomy" event will occur.
 What is Global Synchronized Autonomy?
-Well, it's about using all of our highly synchronized devices and…Continue
+Well, it's about using all of our highly synchronized devices and global networks to initiate a bit of local autonomy.
+You may have heard the saying…Continue

 In the continuing evolution of scalable, multi-UAV control surfaces, here's a few minutes demo of the Guidance Mode UI using the Flying Robot Commander in tandem with Paparazzi UAV.
-The same framework for building…Continue
+The same framework for building last week's Flight Block UI is used in the…Continue

 Added by earthpatrol on January 6, 2016 at 1:32pm — No Comments

 Being a product of the 1960's and a fan of science fiction films/series like Star Trek, Lost in Space, 2001: Space Odyssey, Space 1999, Silent Running, the idea of having a control surface full of multi-colored buttons seemed a natural approach for managing flying aircraft.
-Last week, I…Continue
+Last week, I decided to design a web based UI that scratched that 1960's sci-fi itch, so to…Continue

 It's great to see folks doing real science with open-source UAV systems.

-ENAC UAV Lab team and Meteo-France (CNRS-GAME and ENM) teams have spent several days at the Atmospheric Research Center…Continue
+ENAC UAV Lab team and Meteo-France (CNRS-GAME and ENM) teams have spent several days at the Atmospheric Research Center of Lannemezan (in the south of France) in order to perform experiments for simultaneous…Continue

 Paparazzi UAV, an open-source uav platform, is breathing new life, so to speak, into 20K RAM Naze32 and CC3D autopilots.
-That's great news for anyone that might already own these class of autopilots and would like to use Paparazzi UAV on…Continue
+That's great news for anyone that might already own these class of autopilots and would like to use Paparazzi UAV on them(…Continue

 For those that would like to turn their soon-to-be-purchased Bebop 2's into robots, PaparazziUAV now runs on the Bebop 2.
 More details in this post: Parrot Bebop 2…Continue